caporizzi/Bulles/README.md

 One idea is to implement a fully parallel Union-Find with global synchronization, which would allow equivalence resolution to be done more efficiently without relying on a central process.

 These improvements would not only extend the algorithm’s functionality but also could help increase speed-up and improve scalability on high-performance computing systems.
 It should be noted that in the current work, the primary focus was on correctness and parallel implementation of the algorithm, rather than on optimizing performance or achieving maximum speed-up.

+### How to execute

+Convert your `.vtk` into `.dat` using `./conv`

+Execute the program `mpirun -np n ./track yourfile.dat yourresult.dat` where n is the number of process

+## Conclusion

+As expected, the bubbles move upward and merge together, which reduces the number of separate regions over time.
+This matches the physical behavior of multiphase flows.

 ## References
 [1] "A parallel Eulerian interface tracking/Lagrangian point particle multi-scale coupling procedure" M. Herrmann, 2009